Free Template + Interactive Builder + Risk Checker

 Are non-compete clauses enforceable for independent contractors?

 Enforceability varies dramatically by state.
 California, Oklahoma, North Dakota, and Minnesota ban most non-competes entirely.
-The FTC proposed a federal ban in 2024 but it was struck down by courts.
 In states that allow them, non-competes for contractors face extra scrutiny because restricting a contractor's ability to work for others undermines their independent status.
-Courts typically require the restriction to be narrow in scope (specific industry), limited in duration (6 to 12 months), and supported by consideration beyond the contract itself.
+Courts typically require the restriction to be narrow in scope, limited in duration (6 to 12 months), and supported by consideration beyond the contract itself.

-How do I handle scope changes during an ongoing contractor engagement?
+How do I handle scope changes during an ongoing engagement?

 Use a formal Change Order or Amendment process.
-Your agreement should include a clause stating that scope changes require written approval from both parties before work begins.
-The Change Order should specify the new deliverables, revised timeline, additional compensation, and any modifications to IP or confidentiality terms.
+Your agreement should state that scope changes require written approval from both parties before work begins.
+The Change Order should specify new deliverables, revised timeline, additional compensation, and any modifications to IP or confidentiality terms.
 Never expand scope verbally.
-Undocumented scope expansion is one of the top reasons contractor relationships deteriorate into disputes.

 What additional clauses are needed for international contractors?